 Subordinate/Junior Debt: 1.10x or higher, per standard GARB indentures

-Per standard GARB indentures (as seen in EMMA filings, e.g., LAX bonds), if actual DSCR falls below covenant minimum, the airport may be restricted in accessing additional debt.
+Per standard GARB indentures (as seen in EMMA filings, e.g., LAX bonds), if actual DSCR falls below the rate covenant minimum, the airport is typically required to engage a consultant and follow remedial recommendations.
+Separately, the Additional Bond Test (ABT) — a more restrictive test — governs whether the airport can issue new debt.

 Trend Analysis

-Multi-year trending is key: Is DSCR improving, stable, or deteriorating?
+Multi-year trending is key at compensatory airports: Is DSCR improving, stable, or deteriorating?
+(At residual airports with settlement/true-up, DSCR is predetermined by the rate formula.)

 Post-COVID Recovery: Recovery trajectories, as modeled in Moody's stress tests for 2020–2022, show variation based on historical data from ACI-NA.

-Stress Testing: Rate agencies model DSCR under reduced traffic scenarios (–5%, –10%, –15%) to assess margin for error.
+Stress Testing: Rating agencies model DSCR under reduced traffic scenarios (–5%, –10%, –15%) at compensatory airports to assess margin for error.

 C.2 All-in Coverage